davidewatson/pipeline-library/README.md

 `rootfs.[].context` | Path, relative to `current workspace/rootfs`, to which rootfs contains the docker file for this image.
 I.e. specifying `myimage` will look for `Dockerfile` under `/jenkins/workspace/rootfs/myimage`
 `rootfs.[].dockerContext` | Path relative to current `current workspace` that will serve as docker build context.
 I.e. specifying `.` will result in `docker build . -f /jenkins/workspace/rootfs/rootfs.[].context/Dockerfile`
-`rootfs.[].chart` | Name of the chart using this image, under `charts` `rootfs.[].value` | Dot-path to value under the chart's values.yaml that sets this image for the chart.
-I.e. `section.image.myawesomecontainer`
+`rootfs.[].chart` | Name of the chart using this image, under `charts` `rootfs.[].value` | Dot-path to value under the chart's values.yaml that sets this image with tag for the chart.
+I.e. `section.image.myawesomecontainer`.
+Mutually exclusive with `tagValue`
+`rootfs.[].tagValue` | Dot-path to tag value under the chart's values.yaml that sets this image tag only for the chart.
+I.e. `section.image.myTag`.
+Mutually exclusive with `value`
 `rootfs.[].locationOverride` | Per-image override for default dockerfile locations in [defaults.packages](#shared-workflow-library-defaults), relative to repository root.
 I.e. specifying `cmd` will result in `docker build . -f /jenkins/workspace/rootfs.[].locationOverride/rootfs.[].context/Dockerfile`

 #### configs / deployments